Sociedad de Responsabilidad Limitada (Limited Liability Company)

 Panama has excellent infrastructure and communications and is one of the largest international distribution and free trade centers worldwide.

 A Sociedad de Responsabilidad Limitada (SRL) is a hybrid of a corporation and a partnership, similar to UK LLPs.
-SRLs are tax neutral entities and profits are taxed at the personal level.
+SRLs may be considered tax neutral entities and profits may be taxed at the personal level.

 SRL’s tax transparency may allow residents of certain jurisdiction to not be penalized under controlled foreign company rules.